LTLA/BiocWorkflow2015/converted/workflow.md

 ## [1] 1.0118470 0.9081406 1.0448053 1.0415897
 ```

-The effect of normalization can be visualized with some mean-difference plots between pairs of libraries (Figure 11).
+The effect of normalization is visualized with some mean-difference plots between pairs of libraries (Figure 11).
 The dense cloud in each plot represents the majority of bins in the genome.
 These are assumed to mostly contain background regions.
 A non-zero log-fold change for these bins indicates that composition bias is present between libraries.